stenbln/blog/_posts/2016-09-20-pokemon-go-success-in-user-experience.markdown

 </a>
 <span class="caption text-muted">Difference of Momentary UX between VR and AR game versions.</span>

-<p>Therefore, even though the game mechanics of Pokemon GO and my own developed game are inherently different it can still be argued that the success of Pokemon Go might lie in its superior user experience which Augmented Reality environment elicits.
+<p>Therefore, even though the game mechanics of Pokemon Go and my own developed game are inherently different it can still be argued that the success of Pokemon Go might lie in its superior user experience which Augmented Reality environment elicits.
-Even though I agree that Pokemon GO has a great UI composition, note that I was not testing the UI (User Interface), but instead the tests were done in order to determine the UX (User Experience) which are two related but still different concepts.</p>
+Even though I agree that Pokemon Go has a great UI composition, note that I was not testing the UI (User Interface), but instead the tests were done in order to determine the UX (User Experience) which are two related but still different concepts.</p>

-<p>Of course, this doesn’t mean that to have a successful game you just need to make it in AR (As a matter of a fact, Pokemon GO was just partially AR).
+<p>Of course, this doesn’t mean that to have a successful game you just need to make it in AR (As a matter of a fact, Pokemon Go was just partially AR).

  People who catch Pokemons around also do it because of the anticipated and cumulative User Experience i.e. some of them just probably want a way to kind of re-expereince the feelings of their childhood by collecting all pokemons and the app allows them to do just that.
 It is also very unlikely that the same global viral success would happen with an unknown or new cartoon franchise.</p>